armbian/build/extensions/netboot/README.md

   on TFTP from before this extension landed).
-For a quick check, unpack the deployed `uInitrd` and confirm `option root_path` is in `/etc/dhcpcd.conf` and `71-netboot-rootpath` exists under `/usr/libexec/dhcpcd-hooks/`.
+For a quick check, unpack the deployed `uInitrd` and confirm `option root_path` is in `/etc/dhcpcd.conf` and `71-netboot-rootpath` exists under `/usr/libexec/dhcpcd-hooks/` or `/usr/lib/dhcpcd/dhcpcd-hooks/` (the initramfs hook copies into whichever the upstream dhcpcd hook used).
   If you can't fix the router, set `NETBOOT_SERVER=<ip>` at build time and rebuild — that path skips option 17 entirely.